SamuelReeder/caspr/deliverables/D1/planning.md

 - Since he has not done much work with DevOps, he wants to take this opportunity to get more experience with it and learn more about how to incorporate it in a project.

 **Kevin: Software Engineer, Full-stack**
-- Kevin will be working on the UI for the causal graph
+- Kevin will be working on the UI for the 3D visualization of the causal graphs.
+- Kevin will also work on the search page and the database search functionality.
+- Kevin's interest and experiece in full stack and frontend development at various companies and his current startup makes him a great option for this task.
+- Although Kevin does not have experience with 3D visualization, he would like to take this project as an opportunity to learn this skill.

 **Morris: Software Engineer, Full-stack**
 - Morris will be working on the UI for the casual graph